Please use the menu below to navigate to any article section:

-What’s ahead for our economy will we fall into recession?
+What’s ahead for our economy and the property markets as Australia falls into recession?

-And what I have been telling them is that what started as a little cold for our economy has progressed to the flu and now looks more like we’ll get a dose of economic pneumonia.
+And what I used to tell them that our economy started the year with a little cold that progressed to the flu and by mid year looked more like we got a dose of economic pneumonia.

-While I don’t want to make light of COVID-19, based on my view having been involved in the property market for over 45 years, I believe the impact of this on our property market will ultimately be temporary.
+While I don’t want to make light of COVID-19, but based on my perspective having been involved in the property market for over 45 years, I believe the impact of this on our property market will ultimately be temporary.

-Now, this view may be a little different to what some others are suggesting but remember …this too shall pass.
+Now, this view may be a little different to what others who are forecasting that property values will drop anywhere from 10 percent to 30 percent; but remember …this too shall pass.

 What we are currently experiencing is like a terrorist attack which will deliver a short sharp blow to our economy rather than experiencing a long drawn out war.